Toll Free Phone: 1-866-892-2032

 What Are Blunt-Tipped Cannulas Used For?

-During a dermal filler cannula treatment, a tiny needle is used to create an entry point for the cannula.
-This facilitates the passage of the cannula to areas beneath the skin, which can be re-entered multiple times throughout the procedure.
+During a dermal filler cannula treatment, a tiny needle is first used to create an entry point for the cannula.
+This small puncture allows the cannula to move beneath the skin safely.
+Once inserted, the filler cannula can be maneuvered to reach multiple treatment areas without requiring additional punctures, making the process more efficient and less painful for the patient.
+Cosmetic practitioners often combine cannulas and needles in their practice to optimize precision and safety.

 Cannulas vs. Needles for Dermal Fillers